solids4foam/solids4foam.github.io/tutorials/README.md

 sort: 2
 ---

-# Tutorials guide
+# Tutorials Guide

-The solids4foam tutorials are organised into fluids, solids and fluid-solid interaction cases, where the solid tutorials are further categorised by physical phenomena:
+The solids4foam tutorials are organised into fluids, solids and fluid-solid interaction cases, where physical phenomena further categorise the solid tutorials:
 ```bash
 tutorials
 ├── …